OSGeo/gsoc/proposal_template.md

   - How many times, which year, which project?
   - Have you applied but were not selected?
 When?
   - Have you submitted/will you submit another proposal for this year's GSoC to a different org?
+Which one?